 - A set of 20 in both directions is ideal.

-Arm and Shoulder Circles are simple shoulder mobility exercises that practically anyone can do.
-They help to activate the shoulder muscles and the entire shoulder joint, helping prevent shoulder pain and stiffness.
+Arm and shoulder circles are simple shoulder mobility exercises that practically anyone can do.
+They help activate the shoulder muscles and the entire shoulder joint, helping prevent shoulder pain and stiffness.

 - Stand up straight and keep your feet parallel to each other with your shoulder blades slightly pulled back.

 - Stretch your arms out to the sides at shoulder level.

 - Keep your palms open, but curl your fingers into your palms with your thumbs out straight.

 - Keeping your elbows straight, begin making small circular motions from your shoulder joints.

 - Turn your palms upward and change direction into a backstroke.